 Table 12 reports the findings of this analysis, for the full sample and developed-market currencies.
 In line with the stock market evidence, we find that the long-short portfolio yields a significant risk-adjusted return in a bad state of the world.
 The portfolio's alpha equals 0.2%, which is statistically significant at the 1% confidence level.
 This return differential mainly comes from the long leg, significant at the 10% confidence level.
 In a good state of the world, however, the risk-adjusted return on the long-short portfolio is insignificant.
-In Panel B, we show that these conclusions hold for developed-market currencies.
-The findings are comparable in magnitude.
+In Panel B, we show that the conclusions also hold for developed-market currencies.
+Indeed, the findings are comparable in magnitude.
 Overall, Table 12 shows that the MFID beta portfolios are not fully spanned by standard currency risk factors.
-Currencies with higher exposures to MFID are a hedge against bad times, while not generating lower returns.
+Currencies with a higher exposure to MFID are a hedge against bad times, while not generating lower returns.